Danny Schreurs: Club career

 Schreurs started his career in the youth of MVV from his hometown Maastricht, but did not manage to break through to the first team.
 Afterwards, he was signed by Fortuna Sittard, where he made his professional debut in 2006.
 There he played together with Ruud Boymans on the two striker positions.

 In June 2009, Schreurs signed a two-year contract with FC Zwolle.
 His first season in Zwolle was successful, scoring 9 goals in 29 league matches.

 In June 2011, Schreurs signed a two-year contract with Willem II., 18 June 2011, voetbalprimeur.nl.
 After only half a year, Schreurs was sent on loan to his former team Fortuna Sittard, where he scored 9 times in 13 matches.

 In July 2012, his contract was terminated by Willem II and Schreurs signed with MVV Maastricht.
 He was released in June 2014.

 In August 2014, Schreurs made the remarkable move to MVV's biggest rival Roda JC Kerkrade.

 Schreurs signed with Icelandic club Leiknir Reykjavík in July 2015.
 For the 2016–17 season, Schreurs played for the Sporting Hasselt, playing in the Belgian Third Division, who signed him from Bocholter VV.
 In 2017, he returned to the Netherlands to play for lower-tier amateur club RKSV Heer.
+He left the club in 2021, after his son Senn (b.
+2012) moved from Roda JC's academy to PSV, which meant that Schreurs could not be present at Heer's team practices.